 Benedictine University will articulate, with limitations, coursework completed in a dual credit or dual enrollment program while enrolled in high school if the course is transcribed as college or university level on a college transcript and meets the criteria set by the Transfer Credit Policy.
 Coursework with a potential to count toward basic skills or major requirements is subject to review by the appropriate department chair/program director and may not fulfill degree requirements.
-Coursework completed in this manner and deemed transferable will be posted on the transcript indicating completion prior to high school graduation.
+Accepted dual coursework will be posted on the transcripts indicating completion prior to high school graduation.
+Dual course work is not included in the cumulative GPA earned at Benedictine University.